TheCityCrafter/UntisBot/README.md

 ### 4. Enter your Informations in the .env File:
    Following Informations are important:
    - Bot Token
-   - your Untis username
+   - Your Untis username
-   - your Untis password
+   - Your Untis password
    - Untis School Server
    - Untis School Internal Name
    - Exact Name of your Class